-While good hardware quality ensures long life and reliability of the alarm system, its the professional monitoring which makes the real difference!
+While good hardware quality ensures the long life and reliability of the alarm system, it’s the professional monitoring that makes the real difference!
 Unfortunately, this is still not widely available in India and most people don’t even know about it.
 In western countries there are plenty who offer monitoring services like ADT, Simplisafe, Vivint smart home, Frontpoint, Protect America, DFS Services.

 Let me briefly explain what CMS monitoring is really.

 CMS Monitored Alarm systems: CMS (central monitoring station) is also referred to as an Alarm receiving center or ARC.
 Imagine a large room with a lot of large TV screens and big monitors, more or less that’s how a CMS looks like!